revdotcom/revspeech-api-docs/source/endpoints/jobs.rst

                           "title": "Authorization has been denied for this request" }

-                       Caused by an old or invalid API Token, try regenerating your token on your `settings page`_.
+                       Caused by an old or invalid API Key, try regenerating your token on your `settings page`_.
 ====================== ===============================================================

 ``POST /jobs``
 *****************

-Submits a transcription job
+Submits a transcription job.
+Jobs may be submitted in two ways, either by including a public url to download from in the :ref:`Rev.ai API Options <options-model>` or by uploading a local file as part of a multipart/form request.

 **CURL Examples**